Red Cabbage Salad for Passover is a simple, 3-ingredient sweet deli salad made with mayonnaise. Vegetarian and delicious!

-Israeli Red Cabbage Salad With Mayonnaise for Passover is a great side dish to add to any meal during the week of Passover or any time of the year.
+Red Cabbage Salad for Passover is a great side dish to add to any meal during the week of Passover.
+And since there is no matzo in the ingredients, it’s perfect even for the day of the seder!

 A little of my cooking background